Pratyush-Avi/Pratyush-Avi/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently pursuing Bachelor's of Technology in  Information Technology
+- 🔭 I have been graduated as Bachelor's of Technology in  Information Technology
-- 🌱 I’m currently learning different programming languages and focusing on python and java
+- 🌱 I’m currently working on cloud computing
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...